 Secure your internet browsing with a good virtual private network (VPN).
 VPN software encrypts your internet connection, and hides your IP address, concealing your web activity from snoopers.
 A secure VPN like NordVPN will let you use public WiFi securely, without having to worry about hackers and snoopers.

 Get a Password Manager

-You should also consider getting a password manager.
-A password manager helps to secure your online life by generating cryptographically strong and unique passwords for every site that you use, which they then autofill into login pages as you browse.
+You should also get a password manager.
+It helps to secure your online life by generating cryptographically strong and unique passwords for every site that you use, which they then autofill into login pages as you browse.
 This allows you to forget all the individual passwords, as all you have to remember is the password to get into the manager.
 The market leaders in this area are 1Password and LastPass, both of which cost less than £5 a month.